-Serbia: How technology is helping Eastern European coal-fired power plants run cleaner3.
-March 2017. / News Serbia Energy
+Serbia: How technology is helping Eastern European coal-fired power plants run cleaner, News Serbia Energy

 Nikola Tesla is a national hero in Serbia.
 Although he was born in what is now Croatia, Serbs still recall the day in 1892 when the scientist made his first, and only, visit to Belgrade, the Serbian capital.
 But it feels like he’s never left.
 Today, there is a Nikola Tesla museum in the city — you can see a Tesla coil in action there right next to Tesla’s Baptism certificate — the international airport is named after Tesla, and 40 kilometers upstream from Belgrade, along the river Sava, lies the biggest power plant in Serbia —named TPP Nikola Tesla, of course.